bluekitchen/btstack/chipset/README.md

 ## Espressif ESP32

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
-Flow control between the VHCI and BTstack is problematic as there's no way to stop the VHCI from delivering packets.
-BTstack impelemts the Host Controller to Host Flow Control to deal with this.
-Right now, this works for HCI Events and Classic ACL packets but not for LE ACL packets.
-Espressif is working on a solution for this: https://github.com/espressif/esp-idf/issues/644
+SCO isn't supported currently, but [Espressif is working on it](https://github.com/espressif/esp-idf/issues/1118).

+Bluetooth/Wifi Co-existance didn't work until recently and [seems to have been fixed](https://github.com/espressif/esp-idf/issues/1291)

 ## EM Microelectronic Marin